 Cancer treatments can be demanding on the body.
-A person having chemotherapy or radiotherapy needs a different type of massage to a person who has just completed a triathlon.
+Massage during treatment and recovery may lift your mood, and offer comfort and support.
+However, a person having chemotherapy or radiotherapy needs a different type of massage to an athlete.
 The therapist will need to adjust the pressure and speed of strokes.

-With the right adjustments, most people with cancer can enjoy the benefits of a massage.
-After a massage that has been adapted to suit your needs, you will probably feel relaxed, more energetic and nurtured.
+Most people with cancer can enjoy the benefits of a massage that has been adapted to suit their needs.
+After a massage people say they feel relaxed, more energetic and nurtured.

 Adjustments for different treatments